ForceGT/Invoicer/README.md

 - Generate Invoice from the entered details in pdf format
 - Generate Receipt from the entered details in pdf format, Account Management [WIP]
 - Generate an Estimate from the entered details in pdf format
+- Focus on building a good UI as well as UX

 ## Lessons/Concepts Learnt
 - How to generate a pdf in flutter, in a specific format and template